Panel OKs Dems’ $3.5T bill, crunch time for Biden agenda

 To nail down moderates’ support for an earlier budget blueprint, Pelosi promised to begin House consideration by Monday of another pillar of Biden’s domestic plans: a $1 trillion collection of roadway and other infrastructure projects.
 Pelosi reaffirmed this week that the infrastructure debate would begin Monday.

-But many moderates who consider the infrastructure bill their top goal also want to cut the $3.5 trillion social and environment package and trim or reshape some of its programs.
-Sens.
-Joe Manchin, D-W.Va., and Kyrsten Sinema, D-Ariz., have been among the most visible centrists demanding a smaller price tag.
+But many moderates who consider the infrastructure bill their top goal also want to cut the $3.5 trillion social and environment package and trim or reshape some programs.
+They include Sens.
+Joe Manchin, D-W.Va., and Kyrsten Sinema, D-Ariz.

 In response, progressives — their top priority is the $3.5 trillion measure — are threatening to vote against the infrastructure bill if it comes up for a vote first.
 Their opposition seems likely to be enough to scuttle it, and Pelosi hasn’t definitively said when a vote on final passage of the infrastructure measure will occur.

-With each portion of the party threatening to upend the other’s most cherished goal — a political disaster in the making for Democrats — top Democrats are using the moment to accelerate talks on the massive social and climate legislation.
-Compromise is a requirement, because the party can lose no votes in the Senate and a maximum of three in the House to succeed in the narrowly split Congress.
+With each portion of the party threatening to upend the other’s most cherished goal —a political disaster in the making for Democrats — top Democrats are using the moment to accelerate talks on the massive social and climate legislation.
+The party can lose no votes in the Senate and a maximum of three in the House to succeed in the narrowly split Congress.

-Biden met with over 20 congressional Democrats this week, and White House press secretary Jen Psaki said such meetings would continue next week.